1920 Paisley by-election

-The 1920 Paisley by-election was a parliamentary by-election held on 12 February 1920 for the House of Commons constituency of Paisley in Scotland.
+The 1920 Paisley by-election was a parliamentary by-election held on 12 February 1920 for the UK House of Commons constituency of Paisley in Scotland.
 It was caused by the death of the constituency's sitting Liberal Member of Parliament Sir John Mills McCallum.
-Former Prime Minister H.H.
-Asquith, who was still leader of the Liberal Party but who had lost his seat at the 1918 general election, returned to the Commons.
+Former Prime Minister H. H. Asquith, who was still leader of the Liberal Party but who had lost his seat at the 1918 general election, returned to the Commons.

 Electoral history

 The result at the last General Election in 1918 was;